 Dual version for detection of blowing snow

-The HotplateÔ technology was developed by scientists at the Nation Center for Atmospheric Research (NCAR) and the Desert Research Institute (DRI). funded by the Federal Aviation Administration The NCAR/DRI research effort was aimed at improving public safety in adverse weather conditions.
-Prototypes were operated experimentally in Denver for several and patented HotplateÔ technology was licensed for manufacture.
-Historically, manual techniques as simple as a ruler against a vertical wooden board have been used for measuring snowfall.
+Initially patented by the Nation Center for Atmospheric Research (NCAR) and the Desert Research Institute (DRI), early prototypes were funded by the Federal Aviation Administration.
+Early research effort was focused on improving public safety in adverse weather conditions, and systems were operated experimentally in Denver for over a decade.
+Historically, manual frozen precipitation measurement techniques used a ruler against a vertical wooden board.
 Particularly in colder climates, direct measurement of liquid equivalent rate using weighing or volumetric gauges has been problematic as the sensor often freezes up and fails.
-Problems with the use of oil-covered antifreeze in liquid precipitation gauges drove the development of the HotplateÔ technology.
+Problems with the use of oil-covered antifreeze in liquid precipitation gauges drove the development of the technology.

 101 Industrial Blvd.